nachogames/playwright-snapshot-helpers/README.md

 4. Use the search box to filter snapshots
 5. Click on any snapshot to view it in full size

-### Viewing Visual Testing Report
+### Viewing Failed Test Gallery
 1. Open the command palette (Ctrl+Shift+P / Cmd+Shift+P)
-2. Type "Playwright Helpers: View Visual Testing Report"
+2. Type "Playwright Helpers: View Failed Test Gallery"
 3. Browse test results grouped by test file
 4. Use filters to show passed, failed, or skipped tests
 5. Click on any test result to view details and compare images for failed tests